scott-good/blog/about.md

 1. Locate the HCL Accelerate product card in the SoFy catalog and click "Add to Solution".
 2. Enter a solution name and click "Create".

-> HINT: Solution names must be lower case alphanumeric and cannot contain any special characters.
+> HINT: Solution names must be comprised of lowercase alphanumeric characters and cannot contain any special characters.

 > ADDITIONAL INFO: Creating a SoFy solution will result in a custom helm chart being created for the purposes of bootstrapping the HCL Accelerate deployment in a kubernetes environment.